DNSCurve: Structure

 DNSCurve uses Curve25519 elliptic curve cryptography to establish the identity of authoritative servers.
 Public keys for remote authoritative servers are encoded in NS records as the host name component of the server's fully qualified domain name, so recursive resolvers know whether the server supports DNSCurve.
 Keys begin with the magic string uz5 and are followed by a 51-byte Base32 encoding of the server's 255-bit public key.
 E.g., in BIND format:

 The identity is used to establish keys used by an authenticated encryption scheme consisting of Salsa20 and Poly1305.The cryptographic setup is called a cryptographic box, specifically crypto_box_curve25519xsalsa20poly1305.

 The cryptographic box tool used in DNSCurve are the same used in CurveCP, a UDP-based protocol which is similar to TCP but uses elliptic-curve cryptography to encrypt and authenticate data.
 An analogy is that while DNSSEC is like signing a webpage with Pretty Good Privacy (PGP), CurveCP and DNSCurve are like encrypting and authenticating the channel using Transport Layer Security (TLS).
 Just as PGP-signed webpages can be sent over an encrypted channel using SSL, DNSSEC data can be protected using DNSCurve.

 Operation

 The resolver first retrieves the public key from the NS record, see above.

 The resolver then sends to the server a packet containing its DNSCurve public key, a 96-bit nonce, and a cryptographic box containing the query.
 The cryptographic box is created using the resolver's private key, the server's public key, and the nonce.
 The response from the server contains a different 96-bit nonce and its own cryptographic box containing the answer to the query.

 Security

 DNSCurve uses 256-bit elliptic-curve cryptography, which NIST estimates to be roughly equivalent to 3072-bit RSA.
 ECRYPT reports a similar equivalence.
 It uses per-query public-key crypto (like SSH and SSL), and 96-bit nonces to protect against replay attacks.
-Adam Langley, security officer at Google, says "With very high probability, no one will ever solve a single instance of Curve25519 without a large, quantum computer."